7xdoms/7x/README.md

 # 🔍 Instagram High-Followers Hunter

-A powerful and ultra-fast tool to find Instagram users with high followers.
+A powerful and ultra-fast tool to find Instagram 2012 - 13 created accounts.
 Designed for accuracy, speed, and real-world use with 95%+ success rate.

 ---